maiko254/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 5-string_toupper.c - Function that changes all lowercase letters of a string to uppercase.

 6-cap_string.c - Function that capitalizes all words of a string.

+7-leet.c - Function that encodes a string into 1337.